tjc181/simsphere/GETTINGSTARTED.md

 ## Windows 10
 Installation on Windows 10 systems is very similar to Ubuntu.
 The development tools may be installed using the Msys2 system.
 See the documentation in [README.md](README.md) for specific commands.

+## Mailing list

+Consider subscribing to the mailing list for additional help from other Simsphere users.
+See [README.md](README.md) for subscription information.